-If you’ve clicked on this article, you know that pregnancy can mess up your sleep schedule.
-A lack of sleep is harmful to not only your health but to the health and well-being of your expected bundle of joy.
+If you’re reading this, you know that being pregnant can mess up your sleeping schedule.
+Not getting enough sleep is harmful not only to your health but to the health and well-being of your expected bundle of joy.
 That’s why the list below is so important.
-Find 10 tips to improve sleep during pregnancy in Canada (and elsewhere in the world).
-With the help of this Canadian guide, you are more likely to get a full night’s rest.
+Find ten tips to improve sleep during pregnancy.
+With the help of this guide, you are more likely to get a full night’s rest.

 1. Get a pregnancy pillow

-The belly grows pretty large during the third trimester, putting a lot of strain on the back, hip, and pelvic region.
-As your body prepares itself for delivery, you might notice an increased amount of pain or discomfort in your pelvis.
+The belly usually grows pretty big during the third trimester, putting a lot of strain on the back, hip, and pelvic region.
+As your body prepares for delivery, you might notice increased pain or discomfort in your pelvis.
 At this stage, pregnant women often face sleep deprivation.

-If you face increased discomfort throughout the night, a firm mattress can ease the pain.
-To go a step further, consider sleeping with a pillow between your knees to reduce the pain.
-Pregnancy pillows are specifically designed for pregnant women, alleviating the pressure and tension that a pregnancy belly puts on your spine and joints.
+A firm mattress can ease the pain if you have more discomfort throughout the night.
+To go further, consider sleeping with a pillow between your knees to reduce the pain.
+Pregnancy pillows are designed especially for pregnant women, alleviating the pressure and tension that a pregnancy belly puts on your spine and joints.

 In addition to pregnancy pillows, a wide variety of bedding can create a more comfortable sleeping environment for women.
 In some cases, a change in bedding can make a huge difference.

-Several pillows, mattresses, comforters, sheets, and much more can increase comfortability.
+Several pillows, mattresses, comforters, sheets, and other items can increase comfortability.
 The more comfortable you are, the better.
-Find out more here for product reviews and recommendations on all types of bedding.
+By looking at bedding resources, you can find product reviews and recommendations on a range of accessories for better sleep.

 Your breasts will become larger during pregnancy due to your increased hormone levels.
 In addition, your body will start to produce breastmilk for your baby.

 The discomfort of pain in the breasts might be affecting your sleep quality.
 Thus, a sleep bra can provide more comfort.
-You might also want to get a maternity bra to wear during your waking hours.
+You might also want a maternity bra to wear during the day.

 Insomnia might be another symptom of pregnancy hormones and the changes your body will experience.
 To combat insomnia, you can try creating a more sleep-inducing environment that will make you sleepier when it’s time to go to bed.